gvwilson/sensibleadventures/nardica/nardica.md

 "Maybe it'll make more sense after dinner,"
 Aunt Naggie ventured.

+"Dinner,"
 Uncle Jack snorted.
-"Did you get your precious curry?"
+"Didja get your precious groceries?"

-For a moment Iffy thought her aunt was going to start crying again.
+For a moment Iffy thought her aunt would start crying again.
 Instead,
 she nodded wordlessly and carried her shopping into the galley.

 Iffy watched silently as Aunt Naggie used a knife to take out her feelings on an onion.
-Once it was sizzling in hot oil, she cubed a block of jellyfish protein and attacked the other vegetables.
+Once it was sizzling in hot oil, she cubed a block of soy and attacked the other vegetables.
 "Anythin' I can do?"
 Iffy finally asked,
 worried and afraid and wanting to help but not knowing how.